23 ways to cut the cost of your holiday

 Don’t forget to label them though, or you’re bound to find yourself brushing your teeth with shampoo at some point!

 Download free travel apps

-So you’ve probably heard this one a zillion times before, but being flexible really will help you snag all the best deals.
+So you’ve probably heard this one a zillion times before, but being flexible with when you travel really will help you snag all the best deals.

 If you’re the kind of irritating so and so that can fall asleep anywhere, it makes sense to book an overnight flight or crossing.

 Many operators will slash prices at inconvenient times, but if you’re the kind of person who could sleep through the apocalypse, you’ll still end up with a decent night’s kip anyway.

 With our post-Brexit currency going haywire of late, there’s been a rise in popularity of ‘staycations’ in the UK rather than jet-setting somewhere abroad.

 There are so many great places to visit on the this fair isle (we’re four countries in one, right?) so you’ve got plenty to choose from!

 Rather than travelling abroad, why not think about travelling somewhere nice nationally instead?
 At least you won’t have to exchange your cash before you set off (although don’t hold your breath for good weather).

 Take student ID